pau1a/Arklowdun/docs/integrity-rules.md

 Use these for non-negative amounts, bounded dates, or limited sets of strings.

+## Foreign Keys

+All foreign keys must declare explicit ON DELETE and ON UPDATE actions.
+The default is ON DELETE CASCADE ON UPDATE CASCADE unless a migration comment documents a different choice.

 ## ON DELETE CASCADE

 Use `ON DELETE CASCADE` on foreign keys where child rows should disappear automatically when the parent is removed.